How To Choose A Personal Loan You Can Afford

 The Consumer Action Law Centre helped numerous commission witnesses through the process of providing their testimony.
 “The Treasurer’s proposals are a real slap in the face to anyone who gave evidence at the royal commission,” the centre’s policy director, Katherine Temple, said.
 (2)

-“The royal commission showed the banks can’t be trusted to do the right thing and these proposals are essentially giving them more power and less responsibilities.”
+“The royal commission showed the banks can’t be trusted to do the right thing and these proposals are essentially giving them more power and fewer responsibilities.”

 They say: We are not good at judging our own financial circumstances